mosaicml/llm-foundry/README.md

 Here is a simple end-to-end workflow for preparing a subset of the C4 dataset, training an MPT-1B model for 10 batches, converting the model to HuggingFace format, and generating responses to prompts.

-(Note this is just a quickstart to get a feel for the tools.
-To get good responses, the model must be trained for longer than 10 batches :)
+(Remember this is just a quickstart to demonstrate the tools -- To get good responses, the model must be trained for longer than 10 batches :)

 ```bash
 # Convert C4 dataset to StreamingDataset format